zad0xlik/ratespot-mcp/README.md

 npx -y @smithery/cli install @zad0xlik/ratespot-mcp --client claude
 ```

-### Prerequisites
-- Node.js (v16 or higher)
-- npm or yarn
-- RateSpot API key (get yours at [https://app.ratespot.io/account-settings](https://app.ratespot.io/account-settings) or create a free account at [https://app.ratespot.io](https://app.ratespot.io))

-### Step 4: Start Using
+### Start Using
+Ask Claude about mortgage rates!
+Try questions like:
-Restart Claude Desktop and ask: *"Can you get current mortgage rates for a $400,000 loan?"*
+*"Can you get current mortgage rates for a $400,000 loan?"*

 ## ✨ What You Can Do